Seagate/cortx/GLOSSARY.md

 The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is the primary "node agent" that runs on each node.
 It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.

+### Kubernetes API

+The [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-concepts/) is a resource-based (RESTful) programmatic interface provided via HTTP.
+It supports retrieving, creating, updating, and deleting primary resources via the standard HTTP verbs (POST, PUT, PATCH, DELETE, GET).

+### Kubernetes API Server

+The [Kubernetes API server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
+The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.

 ### KUDO

 [KUDO](https://kudo.dev/), which stands for the Kubernetes Universal Declarative Operator, is a toolkit used to build Kubernetes Operators, in most cases just using YAML.